The Black Squirrel Home And Garden Walk

 “It is a labor of love,” he says, “The homes in this area really deserve it!”

 Two long flower beds flank Paul’s large back garden.
-In front of the garage, which backs onto an alleyway, there are six large stone pillars on which he has flower baskets hanging.
-He says the origin of the pillars is not known other than they were on the property before the house was originally built.
+In front of the garage, which backs onto an alleyway, there are six large stone pillars on which he hangs flower baskets.
+He says the pillars’ origin is not known other than they were on the property before the house was originally built.
 A beautiful large tree graces the bottom of the garden.

 Two of the homes showcased feature lovely front gardens.